-To ensure the equity of the system is maintained over time and given the long-term nature of superannuation, consumers need certainty as to what will happen to this threshold in the future.
-In particular, we note the implications when the indexed Transfer Balance Cap (TBC) increases to be on par with the \$3 million large superannuation balance threshold that is subject to the Division 296 tax rate.
-Over time, a significantly larger percentage of Australians who responsibly prepare for retirement, in line with cost-of-living increases, will be inadvertently caught by an unindexed large superannuation balance threshold, which may be counter to the government's intent and the objective of the super and retirement systems.
+To ensure the equity of the system is maintained over time, and given the long-term nature of superannuation, consumers need certainty as to what will happen to this threshold in the future.
+In particular, we note the implications when the indexed Transfer Balance Cap (TBC) (currently \$1.9 million) increases to be on par with the \$3 million large superannuation balance threshold that is subject to the Division 296 tax rate.
+Over time, a significantly larger percentage of Australians who responsibly prepare for retirement, in line with cost-of-living increases, will be inadvertently caught by the unindexed large superannuation balance threshold, which may be counter to the government's intent and the objective of the super and retirement systems.

 We believe, consistent with previous advocacy from various stakeholders, that the threshold could be set at \$5m.
-This would reduce the number of impacted members (particularly if it is unindexed), whilst having minimal impact on the small number of very large accounts, that are presumably the primary target of this new tax.
+This would reduce the number of impacted members (particularly if it is unindexed), whilst continuing to capture the small number of very large accounts, that are presumably the primary target of this new tax.

-The FAAA recommends the large superannuation balance threshold should be higher than \$3 million and indexed to keep pace with wage increases and provide greater certainty for consumers over the long-term.
+The FAAA recommends the large superannuation balance threshold should be higher than \$3 million, at \$5 million, and indexed to keep pace with wage increases.
+This will better target the measure and provide greater certainty for consumers with the ability to plan their affairs over the long-term.